ido50/morgan/README.md

   from PyPI at regular intervals.
 It also has many non-standard-library dependencies.
 - [pypickup](https://github.com/UB-Quantic/pypickup) was started around the same time as Morgan.
-It is more fitting for and offline mirror than the above three but takes a different approach than Morgan.
+It is more fitting for an offline mirror than the above three but takes a different approach than Morgan.
 It doesn't include a server, instead relying on `pip`'s ability to install from a directory tree, so this tree needs to be accessible to your servers.
 It also favors CLI commands over a configuration file (e.g. an `add` command is used to